Dynamsoft/capture-vision-nodejs-samples/README.md

   ]
 }
 ```
 In Dynamsoft Capture Vision for Node, the AI ​​models reside in a separate package.
 Since the model is not in the default location expected by the C++ DLL, we need to explicitly specify the model's location.
 The use of the models cannot be implicit in templates; it must be explicitly stated so that its location can be modified by Node.js wrappers.
-The built-in templates already do this, but templates from other sources may not have considered the specific characteristics of the Node.js environment.
+The built-in templates already declare the use of the model.
+But templates from other sources may not have considered this.

 ### Multiple `CaptureVisionRouter` Instances